-Hip.
-Hope.
-Hooray!
+Hip Hope Hooray!
 Men Talkin’ Health

-Hip.
-Hope.
-Hooray!
+Hip Hope Hooray!
 Men Talkin’ Health was born out of my own journey—as a Black man navigating life with cancer.
 This show comes from a place of lived experience, healing, and the urgency to empower.
 I’ve been there... and now I’m bringing the mic to the movement.

 Men from underrepresented communities carry a heavy burden when it comes to health.
 Black Americans, for instance, have the highest mortality rates for most cancers, face delayed diagnoses, and lead in heart disease, diabetes, and obesity.
 These aren’t just statistics—they’re real stories, real losses, and real people.